-D.3.1 The General Meeting following a proposal by the Board appoints the Audit Committee members, among the members of the Board, for a term of three (3) years with the option to renew their appointment for four (4) more terms.
-The Chairperson and the Vice Chairperson are appointed by the Board.
-The Audit Committee members should not exceed 40% (rounded to the nearest integer) of the total Board members (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
-All its members should be Non-Executive, 75% of whom (excluding the HFSF and the Greek State Representatives and rounded to the nearest integer) should be Independent.
-One (1) of the members should be the HFSF Representative.
+The Audit Committee shall comprise at least of 3 members.
+The Committee members should not exceed 40% (rounded to the nearest integer) of total BoD members (excluding the HFSF Representative).
+All members of the Committee should be non-executive, while 75% (rounded to the nearest integer) of the members (excluding the HFSF Representative) should be independent.
+The Representative of the HFSF appointed to the Board, under L. 3864/2010, must also be a member of the Committee.
 The HFSF also appoints an observer in the Audit Committee, in line with the provisions of the RFA.
-The Chairperson of the Audit Committee, an Independent Non-Executive Director, has extensive knowledge and experience in accounting and auditing issues, should fulfil the additional criteria set by the relevant legal and regulatory provisions derived from the HFSF Law and the RFA and should not serve as a Chairperson to the Bank's Board or to its Board Risk Committee.
+The Chairperson of the Audit Committee, an Independent Non-Executive Director with adequate knowledge and solid experience in financial management, accounting and auditing, should fulfil the additional criteria set by the relevant legal and regulatory provisions derived from the HFSF Law and the RFA and should not serve as a Chairperson to the Bank's Board or to its Board Risk Committee.
 Audit Committee members should have relevant financial experience in at least one of the following matters: finance, audit, accounting and/or banking.